 Tip: To learn more about a command, use the Command Help panel.
-Or, run the command and press F1 to open its help topic.

 Commands are accessed through the menus, or the toolbars, or by typing the command name.
 In the next sections, you will explore using these methods.
 You may find one method easier than another.
 The choice is yours, and there is no preference for one method over another.